paulipa/sico-wiki/services/flightmanuals/fc-mqp-checklist.md

 Tell the fleet to “take fleet warp” but only warp yourself out.
 Explain to them that sometimes fcs fuck up and the members have to use their own brains for moving and warping if this happens.

 ## Fleet traveling and scouting
-When you are about to enter a hostile area or if you are only traveling in high sec space ask one of your members to do scouting.
+**If not done previously:** When you are about to enter a hostile area or if you are only traveling in high sec space ask one of your members to do scouting.
 All that a scout needs to do is:

 - Stay one jump ahead of the fleet (scout go +1=
 - Report for any hostiles at gate